kdeldycke/awesome-engineering-team-management/README.md

 * [How to Celebrate the Small Wins](https://medium.dave-bailey.com/how-to-celebrate-the-small-wins-4a03004a1816)
 * [Coaching questions for one-to-ones](https://mobile.twitter.com/ctford/status/1163129999882444800).
 * `"You know your game fails when you read in the news about the feature you are supposed to have".` ([source](https://news.ycombinator.com/item?id=20220484)).
 A team learning about its roadmap at the same time of the general public is a sure sign something is wrong.
-* [A conversation with Elon Musk about Starship](https://youtu.be/cIQ36Kt7UVg?t=203) - In a team with very talented contributors, everyone's is a chief engineer: you are expected to challenge the status-quo and questions other departement's constraints.
+* [A conversation with Elon Musk about Starship](https://youtu.be/cIQ36Kt7UVg?t=203) - In a team with very talented contributors, everyone's is a chief engineer: you are expected to challenge the status-quo and questions other department's constraints.
 This allow smart engineers to avoid the trap of optimizing for something that should not exist in the first place.
 * [It's Not Sabotage, They're Drowning](https://shermanonsoftware.com/2019/11/15/its-not-sabotage-theyre-drowning/) - Some kind of push backs shouldn't be interpreted as intentional sabotage, but as drowning people sinking the lifeboat in an attempt to save themselves.